growbags come in all shapes, sizes and prices. But are the more expensive growbags worth it? I ran a trial to find out.

 What is the trail?

-My setup is pretty basic, I have bought six different grow bags and will be testing them by growing two tomatoes in each bag.
-I am also going to plant some Okra seeds in them too, just to really push the nutrients in these bags.
+My setup is pretty basic.
+I have bought six different grow bags and will be testing them by growing two tomatoes in each bag.

-These differences are only small and over the full length of this test, they won’t matter.
+These differences are only small, and over the entire length of this test, they won’t matter.

 So let’s start with the growbags.
 We have a lot of variation here, all the way from a £2.50 Lidl bag up to a £12 RocketGro bag!